Mingrui-Zhuang/Cooking/README.md

 We choose two dataset consisting of [recipes and ratings posted since 2008](ttps://food.com/) to analyze this question.

-> blockquote
-The first dataset, Recipes Dataset, contains 83782 rows, where each row is a unique recipes, and 10 columns including the following information.
+The first dataset, Recipes Dataset, contains 83782 rows, where each row is a unique recipes, and 10 columns including the following information:

 | Column          | Description                       |
 |-----------------|-----------------------------------|